Isaiah Wilkins: Polpharma Starogard Gdański (2019–2020)

 On August 17, 2019, Wilkins signed with Polpharma Starogard Gdański of the Polish Basketball League.

 ratiopharm Ulm (2020–2021)

 On July 31, 2020, he has signed with Ratiopharm Ulm of the German Basketball Bundesliga.
 Wilkins would play for ratiopharm Ulm for 11 months before returning to UVA as a coach, putting a finish to his playing career.

 Coaching career

 Virginia (2021–2025)

 On June 15, 2021, Wilkins announced that he would be returning to UVA as a graduate assistant while he will be pursuing a master's degree in UVA's School of Education and Human Development.

 After Tony Bennett left Virginia, Wilkins was promoted to full-time assistant coach for the 2024–25 season under interim head coach Ron Sanchez.
 After the season, Wilkins was not retained by newly appointed head coach Ryan Odom, officially ending his tenure with Virginia.

-California (2025–present)
+California (2025–2026)

 On April 21, 2025, Wilkins was hired as an assistant coach by California under head coach Mark Madsen.

+Milwaukee Bucks (2026–present)

+On August 7, 2026, Wilkins was hired to serve as an assistant player development coach for the Milwaukee Bucks under head coach Taylor Jenkins.